apache/maven/maven-caching-extension/src/site/markdown/REMOTE-CACHE.md

 Potential reason: Sometimes it is not possible to avoid discrepancies in different environments - for example if plugin takes command line as parameter, it will be likely different on Win and linux.
-Such commands will appear in effective pom as a different literal values and will result in checksum mismatch Solution: filter out such properties from cache effective pom:
+Such commands will appear in effective pom as a different literal values and will result in a different effective pom hash and cache key mismatch.
+Solution: filter out such properties from effective pom:

 ```xml
 <input>
     <global>
         ...